goodgamebuddy/goodgamebuddy.github.io/_posts/2021-11-10-how-to-add-a-game-system.md

 - open up the app
 - click "Manage files"
 - click "Add game system file"
-- choose the file that you just downloaded
+- choose the game system file that you just downloaded
 - wait while it downloads all the data files...

 ### Demo